Elie-Saliba/security-projects-meta/Appendices/Log-Transformer/LT-perforance-test.md

-# Log-Transformer Upload Performance Test - Final Results
+# Appendix F-2.12 — Log-Transformer Upload Performance Test (Final Results)

+This appendix presents the final results, methodology, and reproducibility steps for the Log-Transformer upload performance test, aligned with the standardized appendix format used across the project.

 ## How to Reproduce This Test